On the Quasitrace Problem and a Characterization of W*-algebras: Properly Infinite Case

+So the family of CAP states $\Phi_i$ is separating and the fact that $\A$ is a W*-algebra follows by Corollary \ref{CAPcor}. \end{proof}

-By the above results, we would like to try and show something like ``if \A is properly infinite and every MASA is a \Wstar-algebra, then \A admits a separating family of CAP quasistates'', from which we could conclude that \A is a \Wstar-algebra.
+By the above results, we would like to try and show something like ``if $\A$ is properly infinite and every MASA is a W*-algebra, then $\A$ admits a separating family of CAP quasistates'', from which we could conclude that $\A$ is a W*-algebra.

-Fixing a MASA $M_i$ of such an $\mathcal{A}$, we can certainly take a separating family of normal (on $M_i$) states $(\varphi^{(i)}_\lambda)$ and extend them to a family of states $(\Phi^{(i)}_\lambda)$.
-Repeating this process for all MASAs, we get a separating family of states $(\Phi^{(i)}_\lambda)_{i, \lambda}$ on \A such that for any $\lambda$, each $i$-indexed state $\Phi^{(i)}_\lambda$ is normal when restricted to $M_i$.
+Fixing a MASA $M_i$ of such an $\mathcal{A}$, we can certainly take a separating family of normal (on $M_i$) states and, by Hahn-Banach, extend them to a family of states Repeating this process for all MASAs, we get a separating family of states such that for any $\lambda \in \Lambda$, each $i$-indexed state $\Phi^{(i)}_\lambda$ was obtained as Hahn-Banach extension of a normal state on $M_i$.
 However, there is no \emph{a priori} reason why every state $\Phi^{(i)}_\lambda$ will be normal on every MASA, so we have not exhibited a separating family of CAP states.
+While the restriction of $\Phi_\lambda^{(i)}$ back to $M_i$ will be normal, there is no \emph{a priori} reason why $\Phi_\lambda^{(i)}$ should be CAP on all other MASAs.
 It is possible that (a subfamily of) this family of states can be chosen -- or perhaps perturbed -- to find a separating family of CAP quasistates, so that the above results can be exploited, but it is not clear to the author how to proceed along these lines.

-Nevertheless, if we restrict to the case of \emph{countably decomposable} properly infinite \AW-factors, we can at least obtain a strengthening of Pedersen's Theorem analogous to Theorem \ref{minimalPedersenII1}, by taking a different approach.
-(By a countably decomposable \AW-algebra, we mean one in which any family of pairwise orthogonal projections is at most countably infinite.)
+Nevertheless, if we restrict to the case of countably decomposable properly infinite AW*-factors, we can at least obtain a strengthening of Pedersen's Theorem akin to Theorem \ref{minimalPedersenII1}, by taking a different approach.
+To proceed, we will need the following lemma.

-For the purposes of exposition, we will use the fact that if $\mathcal{A}$ is a countably decomposable \AW-factor of Type II$_\infty$ or Type III, then it admits an ``extended-valued'' dimension function on $\mathcal{A}$.
-We relegate details of this construction (and verification of important properties) to Appendix \ref{Appendix}.
-For now, we take the following result for granted.